Roxburgh Gorge Trail, Central Otago | David Wall

-From the Otago Central Rail Trail to the Roxburgh Gorge, Clutha Gold, River Trail and Lake Dunstan Trail, there's plenty of kms to tick off on your bike while you're in the region.
+From the Otago Central Rail Trail to the Roxburgh Gorge, Clutha Gold, River Trail and Lake Dunstan Trail, there's plenty of cycle trails to tick off on your bike while you're in this spectacular South Island country town region.

-As NZ's original great ride, and the trail that inspired the Nga Haerenga Cycle Trail network, the 150km Otago Central Rail Trail follows a historic railway line from Clyde to Middlemarch.
+As New Zealand's original Great Ride, and the trail that inspired the Nga Haerenga Cycle Trail network, the 150km Otago Central Rail Trail follows a historic railway line from Clyde to Middlemarch.
 Its wide compacted gravel path has a gentle 1 to 50 gradient, and is vehicle-free, making it ideal for introductory cyclists and families.